Ultimate Preamp vs DEQX

 Quote"2000 taps to the tweeter, 4000 taps to the midrange and 4000 taps to the bass"

 Assuming they were using a first gen Analog Devices SHARC aka ADSP-21065L clocked at 66MHz which offered 66 MMacs (million multiply-accumulates or taps per second).
 This is the same device part used in the popular Behringer DSP crossover but DEQX used two of them - one for each channel.
-According to the datasheet the best case timing for each FIR tap is 15nS which corresponds to a 66MHz clock or 66MMacs performance.
+According to the datasheet for this DSP the best case timing for each FIR tap is 15nS which corresponds to a 66MHz clock or 66MMacs performance.

 ADSP21065L.png